How To Set SMART Goals That Will Set You Up For Success

 - Reward.
 You receive a euphoric buzz from nicotine.

 Luckily, rewards can be used to counteract this.
-For example, whenever you get the urge to smoke a cigarette you go on a walk, or listen to music, or drink a soda.
+For example, whenever you get the urge to smoke a cigarette you go on a walk, listen to music, or drink a soda.
 Whatever healthy reward can be used to replace your routine of smoking a cigarette.

 Bonus Tip: Use a Commitment Device